christianlandgraf/keras_semiconv/README.md

 ## Contents
 - semiconv.py: Semi-Convolutional Layer, some examples of mixing functions.
-- test_semiconv.py: Simple Python Script to visualize the Semi-Convolutional idea.
+- test_semiconv.py: Simple Python Script to visualize the Semi-Convolutional concept.

 ## Notes
 - Tensorflow is used as keras backend.